Nuestra Belleza El Salvador

 Nuestra Belleza Mundo El Salvador was a national Beauty pageant in El Salvador.
 The winner represented El Salvador at Miss World.
 Between 2006 - 2015, the winner was given the title of Nuestra Belleza Universo and competed at Miss Universe.

 History

 Miss El Salvador (1972 – 2005)

 Miss El Salvador was the organization in charge of choosing the representative to Miss Universe and Miss World.
 The organization since its birth sent a representative to Miss Universe (except in 1980) and Miss World (from 1975 to 1993, when the organization lost the franchise.)
-The organization was headed by Mr. Eddie Gonzalez, who was the committed to put El Salvador at the international mark.
+The organization was headed by Mr. Eddie González, who was the committed to put El Salvador at the international mark.
 The format of the competition was based on a representative from each of the 14 departments in the country.
 During the 1980s due to the Salvadorian Civil War situation, thanks to the special permission granted by The Miss Universe Organization, the representative was chosen behind closed doors.
 This continued till 1995 when they resumed the national competition.

 In 2005, the organization had problems renewing the franchise and lost it.